-The National Center for Preservation Technology and Training announces an internship for a period of 12-24 months to (1) study the effects of fire suppressants on cultural resources, and (2) identify methods to remove fire suppressants from cultural resources.
+The National Center for Preservation Technology and Training announces an Fellowship for a period of 12-24 months to (1) study the effects of fire suppressants on cultural resources, and (2) identify methods to remove fire suppressants from cultural resources.
 According to the National Interagency Fire Center, wildland fires from 2007 to 2017 affected more than 75 million acres of land.
 Wildfires pose a threat to cultural resources including both known and undiscovered historical structures and archeological sites.
 A new generation of chemical fire retardants and suppressants have come into use over the course of the last decade.

 The successful candidate will: